locksiDesmond/locksiDesmond/README.md

 ### <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="50"> Hello, Have you met Desmond?

-I'm a Full stack developer, open source contributor, who is passionate on learning so as to improve user experience and provide the best quality in services.
+I'm a Full Stack Developer who contributes to open source and is passionate about learning in order to enhance user experience and offer the highest caliber of services.
 I´m based on the Internet but I live in [state], Nigeria.

-My friend calls me Wolf Of Silicon Valley because of my amazing work ethics and strong will to get things done.
-I've had the chance to immerse myself in many different works and projects, helping to make this world a little better through design & code (cliché right?).
-Software development is exhilarant because It never get boring and there are still alot of it that needs improvement.
+My friend refers to me as the "Wolf of Silicon Valley" because of my incredible work ethic and determination to complete tasks.
+I've had the opportunity to become deeply involved in a variety of works and projects, all of which aim to improve the world a little bit through design and code (cliche, no?).
+Software development is exciting because there is always room for improvement and it never gets old.

 ### What I'm focusing on 👨‍💻

-Currently, I can boast of 3 years React experience but that's just the beginning.
-There's still so much I want to learn and i'm not stopping anytime soon.<br />
+I now have three years of React experience, but that is just the start.
+I still have a ton to learn, and I won't be stopping anytime soon. <br />
-I'd also picked some exicting technologies like Graph-Ql, Node (express), Mongo, <br/> Postgres Sql, Fauna Db (I've not been able to use this).<br/>
+Additionally, I chose other exciting technologies, such as Graph-Ql, Node (express), Mongo, Postgres SQL, and Fauna Db (which I haven't been able to use).
-In the past year, I improved my code integrity by ensuring to add tests.
-Now I sleep better at night knowing the code are well tested.
+I increased the integrity of my code over the past year by making sure to implement tests.
+Now that the code has been thoroughly tested, I can sleep better at night.

-I intended to take on more leadership position and responsibilty.
-I can't share more than this at the moment but i'm working on it.<br/>
+I intended to assume more responsibility and leadership roles.
+I'm working on it but I can't say any more than this right now. <br/>
-Also, I want to help quite a number of developers make thier mark in the programming industry (more on this later too). <br/>
+I also aim to assist quite a few developers in becoming recognized in the programming profession (more on this later too). <br/>

 BTW, SVG's are cool and I'll love to work on a project that requires it.<br/>
 2021, I didn't release any personal project because i've was busy however intended to work on a couple of project (individually or with friends).